 Watermelon isn’t the best candidate for freezing.
 It can be done, but the results are never very satisfying.
 When frozen watermelon thaws, it gets soggy and won’t taste nearly as good as the fresh stuff.

 If you’re going to freeze it, cut into chunks, freeze on a piece of parchment paper, and transfer to an air-tight container when completely frozen.
-Frozen watermelon is best for things like smoothies, lemonade, or in place of ice cubes.
+Frozen watermelon is best for things like smoothies, watermelon ice cream, or in place of ice cubes.

 How To Use